health

 "What size are you, by the way?"

-Oprah was speaking to 17-year-old actors Mary-Kate and Ashley Olsen in 2004, during an interview watched by millions in America alone.
+Oprah was speaking to then-17-year-old actors Mary-Kate and Ashley Olsen in 2004, during an interview watched by millions in America alone.
 At the time, Mary-Kate was being relentlessly photographed and covered in the press because it was suspected she had an eating disorder.
 Watching the clip back now, the tension is palpable.

 "I know there's been a rumour that has recently surfaced that's really upset you..."
 Oprah says to Mary-Kate.